EliseWei/readible/README.md

 ### Code profiles
 If desired, rather than using these settings as your default, you can set up a separate VS Code profile to run with Readible settings when triggered by a specific alias.
 This may be useful if you want to use one theme when coding alone and an alternate configuration for pair programming or live coding demos, for example.

+### iTerm profile
+I've adapted several appearance configurations from VS Code into an importable iTerm profile that includes both dark and light color themes, as well as adjusted fonts.

 ## To use
 - Clone the repo, `npm install`, and `node .` from the root of the project.
 - Follow the prompts (sensible defaults have been inferred, where possible):